Tony Lucadello: Major League signees

 In the early 1940s, scouting for the Chicago Cubs, Lucadello covered nine states and parts of Canada, logging some 70,000 miles a year in his car.
 In his later years, with the Phillies, he concentrated on Michigan, Indiana and Ohio, his home state, spreading the gospel of the game to promising young athletes.

 Lucadello claimed, along with many of the coaches and part-time scouts he worked with, that his success in signing players was due largely to the close relationship he built with prospects and their families while he scouted them, sometimes over a number of years.

 “He would sell what it’s like and explain it all and really educate you about the minor leagues,” said Steve Phillips, the former Mets general manager, who was scouted by Lucadello as an amateur player in Detroit.
 “The number of times he must have done that in his life — to go into those homes and have the exact same conversation — but he made it fresh, he made it real.”

-Lucadello would write regular letters to his signees as they made their way in the pros, and scour box scores every morning looking for their names.
-His trusted network of bird dogs — part-time scouts — gave him tips on players to follow.
+Lucadello would write regular letters to his signees as they made their way in the pros.
+His network of part-time scouts gave him tips on players to follow.

 Ferguson Jenkins said, "I signed with the Phils because they had worked with me for three years...and 'cause I became real good friends with Tony Lucadello.
 He came down every weekend to watch me play."

 In one case, Lucadello was able to sign a player who had offers of at least $100,000 from seven other teams while all Lucadello could offer from the Cubs was $4,000.
 Lucadello had been watching the player, Dick Drott, since he was fifteen.
 On the night of Drott's graduation, the earliest time he could sign a high school player, Lucadello, Drott and both of his parents were in tears about their decision when the mother said, "I don't want the money....Over my dead body is my boy going to sign with anyone but Tony."

 These are the Major League players who were originally signed by Tony Lucadello (by ML debut date):

 For the Chicago Cubs (Note: * All-Star, + Hall of Fame):